lksy0217/carvana/README.md

-If you want to check your study and test results, take a look at the **Result** directory Check the **issue** tap with regard to the data set storage structure.
+If you want to check your study and test results, take a look at the **Result** directory

 IDE used **vi** in **ubuntu 18.04** to **build the environment using anaconda**.